 This cut is also the downstream end of the waterways through Maidenhead now being considered for restoration by the Maidenhead Waterways Restoration Group

-Catherine Edmunds, WAKE UP, YOU RIVER! -
+Catherine Edmunds: WAKE UP, YOU RIVER! -

 Wild river waterway, unkempt, unwelcoming